Maple Shade High School: Athletics

 Maple Shade High School compete in the Burlington County Scholastic League (BCSL) a sports association under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA), comprised of public and private high schools covering Burlington, Mercer and Ocean counties in Central Jersey.
-With 419 students in grades 10-12, the school was classified by the NJSIAA for the 2022–24 school years as Group I South for most athletic competition purposes.
-The football team competes in the Freedom Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group I South for football for 2022–2024.
+With 419 students in grades 10–12, the school was classified by the NJSIAA for the 2022–24 school years as Group I South for most athletic competition purposes.
+The football team competes in the Freedom Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.
 The mascot of Maple Shade is the Wildcat; the school's colors are royal blue and gold.

 The boys cross country running team won the Group I state championship in 1993 and 1997.

 The girls cross country team won the Group I state championship in 1995.

 The boys' baseball team won the South Jersey Group I state sectional championship in 2008 against Pitman High School, their first sectional title victory since 1982.

-The boys' soccer team reached the South Jersey Group I sectional finals in 2010 but lost 3-0 against Pitman High School.
-The boys' 2011 soccer team again reached the South Jersey Group I finals, this time losing to eventual state champion Haddon Township High School by a score of 3-2.
+The boys' soccer team reached the South Jersey Group I sectional finals in 2010 but lost 3–0 against Pitman High School.
+The boys' 2011 soccer team again reached the South Jersey Group I finals, this time losing to eventual state champion Haddon Township High School by a score of 3–2.

 The field hockey team won the Central Jersey Group I state sectional title in 2012.

 Administration

-The school's principal is Matthew La Grou.
-His administrative team includes three assistant principals and the athletic director.
+The school's principal is Rebecca Metzger.
+Her administrative team includes three assistant principals and the athletic director.